EEOB-BioData/BCB546X-R/_episodes/06-data-structures-part2.md

 ## Reading data into a dataframe

 One of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV.
 The `read.csv` function is used for reading in tabular data stored in a text file where the columns of data are delimited by commas (csv = comma separated values).
 CSV data are read into dataframes.

-Let's start by making a toy dataset in your `data/` directory, called `feline-data.csv` with the following data:
+Let's create a file in the `data/` directory, called `feline-data.csv` with the same data as above:

 ~~~